 According to the American Transportation Research Institute (ATRI), the average trucking cost per mile in the U.S. was $1.65 in 2019.
 However, this rate can vary significantly month to month and even week to week.
 This rate can be impacted by the current market conditions, popularity of the lane you are running, long-haul versus short-haul and other factors.

-Download our 2021 Annual Freight Insights Report to see Convoy’s data about 2021’s logistics trends and what’s ahead for 2023.
+Download our Annual Freight Insights Report to see Convoy’s data about 2022’s logistics trends and what’s ahead for 2023.

 Why is LTL freight so expensive?